On creating organizational culture: What if your boss simply doesn’t care?

 The consequences

-Bosses who practice benign neglect when it comes to organizational culture create a giant void that others fill.
-If, for example, the immediate lieutenants are attentive to nurturing a psychologically healthy workplace, then everyday working conditions may be pretty decent for the rank-and-file.
+If, for example, their immediate underlings are attentive to nurturing a psychologically healthy workplace, then everyday working conditions may be pretty decent for the rank-and-file.

-By contrast, if those lieutenants are clueless about managing a workplace effectively, then a lot of people may suffer.
-And if a manipulative, bullying type of individual seizes power within that void, a good number of peopleĀ will suffer.
+By contrast, if those underlings are clueless about managing a workplace effectively, then a lot of people may suffer.
+And if a manipulative, bullying type of individual seizes power within that void, then a good number of people will suffer.

 1. I will admit, David, your analysis of some workplace dynamics mirrors issues that my workplace struggles with.